observablehq/framework/docs/getting-started.md

 First you’ll setup your local development environment by [**creating**](#1.-create) a project.
 Next you’ll [**develop**](#2.-develop): an iterative process where you save changes to source files in your editor while previewing the result in your browser.
 When you’re ready to share, it’s time to [**publish**](#3.-publish): you can either build a static site for self-hosting or deploy directly to Observable.
 Lastly, you can invite people to view your project!

 These are just first steps.
 You can continue to develop projects after publishing, and republish as needed.
-You can also setup <a href="./deploying">continuous deployment</a> to publish your site automatically on commit or on schedule.
+You can also setup continuous deployment to publish your site automatically on commit or on schedule.
 We’ll cover these [next steps](#next-steps) briefly below.

 ## 1. Create

 Framework includes a helper script (`observable create`) for creating new projects.
 After a few quick prompts — where to create the project, your preferred package manager, *etc.* — it will stamp out a fresh project from a template.

 <div class="tip">
   <p>Framework is a <a href="https://nodejs.org/">Node.js</a> application published to npm.
 You must have <a href="https://nodejs.org/en/download">Node.js 18 or later</a> installed before you can install Framework.
-Framework is a command-line interface (CLI) and runs in the terminal.</p>
+Framework is a command-line interface (CLI) that runs in the terminal.</p>
   <p>If you run into difficulty following this tutorial, we’re happy to help!
 Please visit the <a href="https://talk.observablehq.com">Observable forum</a> or our <a href="https://github.com/observablehq/framework/discussions">GitHub discussions</a>.</p>
 </div>